MuraliVinjam/cake-management-service/README.md

 This is spring boot service that provides RESTful API for

-Build a simple RESTful API to provide the following operations to the app:
+Contains a simple RESTful API to provide the following operations to the app:
  - GET /cakes - List of all cakes returned
- - GET /cakes/{id} - Specified cake is returned
  - POST /cakes  - Create a new cake

- - PUT /cakes/{id} - Update a cake
- - DELETE /cakes/{id} - Deletes a  cake
+Also contains a simple web page at root http://localhost:8080 which will present list of all cakes in the application

 ## Running Spring Boot Service